 The ongoing pandemic has ensured more of our life is spent online than before.
 Even the scrooges of social media or sceptic shunners, like my husband, have rallied around.
 Before the pandemic, he had a linkedIn account as a career necessity.
 Now, he is on Twitter and Instagram and refuses to follow me (*insert long-suffering sigh here*).

-Since most of our life is online these days we have collected a plethora of online friends, lovers and haters like the proverbial stone that gathers a lot of moss if rooted to one spot.
+Since most of our life is online these days we have collected a plethora of online friends, lovers and haters like the proverbial stone that gathers a lot of moss if rooted in one spot.

 One could argue that online life is also real life, but for the purpose of clarity, I will differentiate between them as two separate planes of existence.